 Prepare what you are going to say

-If you have an interview in the morning, you should consider writing what you are going to say down on paper and practicing in front of a paper.
+If you have an interview in the morning, consider writing what you will say down on paper and practicing in front of a paper.
 It will help you build up fluency.
 Preparing what you are going to say in advance is one of the vital presentation tips.
+It will not only be just for an interview but also help you build your personality.

-In interviews, body language is key.
-It speaks a lot about your confidence and who you are.
-For example, keep yourself relaxed, your shoulders back, and your chest high.
-It will help you in communicating well with the interviewer.
+In interviews, body language is vital.
+It speaks a lot about your confidence.
+Keep your relaxed shoulders back and chest high.
+It will help you communicate well.

 The before, during, and the after